ApiLogicServer/tutorial/readme.md

 <summary>Welcome to this Tutorial</summary>

-Use this Tutorial for a quick tour of API Logic Server - automated project creation from a database, and customization including logic.
+Use this Tutorial for a quick tour of API Logic Server - **instant** project creation from a database, **fully customizable** using both standard code and **rules**.
 As a reference background, a "native" hand-coded Flask app (*1.
 Basic_App*) is provided for experimentation.

+These projects all use the [Northwind Sample Database](https://apilogicserver.github.io/Docs/Sample-Database/).
+Other databases are also provided in Next Steps.

 The Key Technology Concepts (at end) is an inventory of essential skills for creating Flask/SQLAlchemy systems.
 Each are illustrated here.

-These projects all use the [Northwind Sample Database](https://apilogicserver.github.io/Docs/Sample-Database/).
-Other databases are also provided in Next Steps.

 </details>